Hurricane Charley: Florida

 Public schools in some counties in the path of the hurricane were scheduled to be closed for two weeks.
 In some areas this was necessary because the school buildings were damaged or destroyed: all 59 of Osceola County's schools were damaged, and one-third of Charlotte County's were destroyed by Charley's impact.
 DeSoto County schools saw $6 million in damage, while Orange County Public Schools saw $9 million in damage to their educational infrastructure.

 Agricultural losses were heavy.
 In Florida, the second-largest producer of oranges in the world, damage to the citrus crop was estimated at $200 million, and caused a 50% increase in the price of grapefruit juice.
 Charley, along with the other storms that hit Florida during 2004, caused a total agricultural loss of $2.2 billion.
 Other crops, nurseries, buildings, and agricultural equipment also suffered.

-Due to its track being directly over Interstate 4, Charley is sometimes referred to as the I-4 hurricane.